 In the Who Knows area, what Homer describes apparently took place anywhere from around 1000 BCE through about 1600 BCE, where the events described cover more or less a twenty year period.
-In turn, the educated wild assed guesses state that the first time these stories were written down was somewhere around 800 through 500 BCE, and even then the current written forms may not have gotten more or less permanently set until sometime around 200 BCE, maybe.
+In turn, the educated wild assed guesses state that the first time these stories were written down was somewhere around 800 through 500 BCE.
+Even with that declaration, the current written forms may not have gotten more or less permanently set until sometime around 200 BCE, maybe.

 In that intervening period between the first telling and the first writing, there is a lot of room for a lot of verbal meandering about.
-As a part of that meandering, one unfortunate axiom notes that For you have the hipster with you always.
-Certainly as one person or another told the Iliad and the Odyssey, there was going to be occasional instances of some hipster somewhere demanding to hear the hipster's version of the real story, with claims being made that the hipster was not only capable of being involved, but that the hipster was also capable of being heroic and being admired.
-At the same time, however, three valleys over, with a different storyteller and audience, all involved would be entirely adult, all children being of the age of a child, with no hipsters, and the stories told would be in the original form.
+As a part of that meandering, one unfortunate axiom notes that You will always have the pretentious failure---PF---among you.
+Certainly as one person or another told the Iliad and the Odyssey, there was going to be occasional instances of some PF somewhere demanding to hear the PF's version of the real story, with claims being made that the PF was not only capable of being involved, but that the PF was also capable of being heroic and being admired.
+At the same time, however, three valleys over, with a different storyteller and audience, all involved would be entirely adult, all children being of the age of a child, with no PFs, and the stories told would be in the original form.
 Another couple of valleys in different direction, the same, and the same original telling, no alterations, no additions, no empty posturing, just pure, proven storytelling.
-In time, the hipster plagued area would have the hipster(s) finally turn up dead, in one way or another, where soon enough the lightweight and inconsequential would be discarded and quickly forgotten.
+And in time, the PF plagued area would have the PF(s) finally turn up dead, in one way or another, where soon enough the lightweight and inconsequential would be discarded and quickly forgotten.
 Once that occurred, with any wandering storyteller, the story that would be told would indeed return to being the actual original story, without any of the posturing additions demanded by some idiot.

 ---Robin Hood and King Arthur